-Our discovery of The Black Bear Inn in Bettws Newydd, less than 10 miles away from our home, was a dangerous one; after the first visit, we knew we’d be tempted to visit again soon, and were back inside of a week!
+Our discovery of The Black Bear Inn in Bettws Newydd, just a couple of miles away from our home, was a dangerous one; after the first visit, we knew we’d be tempted to visit again soon, and were back inside of a week!
 On both visits, we enjoyed excellent cooking from chef Joshua Byrne and a friendly welcome from wife Hannah, who runs front of house.

 The young married pair opened the charming gastropub only 5 months ago, and it already has a loyal customer base, impressed by the warm welcome, casual pub interior and absolutely fantastic food offering.